 State Sen. Hugh Leatherman dies at 90

 COLUMBIA, S.C.
-(WCSC) - South Carolina’s oldest and most powerful state lawmaker, Sen. Hugh Leatherman, passed away early Friday morning at the age of 90.
+(WCSC/WIS) - South Carolina’s oldest and most powerful state lawmaker, Sen. Hugh Leatherman, passed away early Friday morning at the age of 90.

 News of the Florence Republican’s death was confirmed Friday by his office.

-State Senate Majority Leader Shane Massey (R-Edgefield) released a statement after the news was released:
+State Senate Majority Leader Shane Massey (R-Edgefield) released a statement on Leatherman’s death:

 I, along with members of the entire Senate Majority Caucus, join the Leatherman family in mourning the passing of our colleague, Senator Hugh Leatherman.
 With four decades of service in the South Carolina State Senate, Senator Leatherman - better known to many as Mr. Chairman - will have a long legacy marked in every corner of the state and mirrored through the Senate chambers for decades to come.
 His warm smile, commitment to community, never-stop work ethic, and resolute focus will forever be remembered.